jshiell/neato-connected/README.md

 Currently this is mainly a POC but I am working on making it an fully working controller for the robot.
 Currently the lamdba function is probably still very inefficient and needs cleanup after the LLM changed it.

+Look at [debug port connection](debug-port-connection.md) on how I drilled a hole to access the debug port, for this you don't even need to open the device.

 Currently a work in progress, currently it looks like this:

 ![controls](./pics/esphome/controls.png)